 More work on the data is still to be done but it might provide information about the habitat that moles prefer, and – if the relationship between the number of moles and the number of molehills becomes better understood – the survey will give an indication of the abundance of moles as well as their whereabouts.

 The amount of oxygen in tunnels can be only a third of that at the surface and to deal with this, moles have a greater volume of blood and twice as much haemoglobin, the oxygen-carrying blood pigment, as other mammals of a similar size.
 Moreover, the haemoglobin has a particularly high affinity for oxygen, rivalling that of the high-altitude llama.

 An adult mole will eat about half its body weight a day, mainly of soil invertebrates such as earthworms, insect larvae, myriapods and slugs, but they will also feed on carrion.

 Moles are widespread through mainland Britain and the islands of Skye, Mull, Anglesey, Wight, Alderney and Jersey but they are absent from Ireland.

 Thank you again for taking part in the survey – learning about the distribution and abundance of wild mammals is the first step in future conservation efforts, and we need your help.

-More work is planned for 2012 and above all we need the experience and enthusiasm of volunteers like you.
+Above all we need the experience and enthusiasm of volunteers like you.
 Living with Mammals is an ongoing project to record mammals in the green spaces of the built environment – gardens, allotments, playing fields and the like.
-If you think you might be able to take part next spring, please let us know – just send us an email email@example.com or call on 020 7498 4533.
+If you think you might be able to take part next spring, please read more here.